T0B1K/IssueClassifier/README.md

-│├┬── [microservice](microservice/microservice/)|Here lays the logic for the microservice ││├┬── [classifier](microservice/microservice/classifier)|The logic for the classifier service │││└───[trained_classifiers](microservice/microservice/classifier/trained_classifiers)|The pretrained classifiers ││└───[vectoriser](microservice/microservice/vectoriser)|The logic for the vectorizer service │└─── [scripts](microservice/scripts)|**[TODO]**
+│├┬── [microservice](microservice/microservice/)|Here lays the logic for the microservice ││├┬── [classifier](microservice/microservice/classifier)|The logic for the classifier service │││└───[trained_classifiers](microservice/microservice/classifier/trained_classifiers)|The pretrained classifiers ││└───[vectorizer](microservice/microservice/vectoriser)|The logic for the vectorizer service │└─── [scripts](microservice/scripts)|**[TODO]**
 └─── [results](results)|Some results we had on the way

 ---

-## Further ideas to improve the classifer
+## Further ideas to improve the classifier
-- one vecorizer for each classifier, so that the vectorizer might are able to learn a bit more about the nature of the issues
+- one vectorizer for each classifier, so that the vectorizer might are able to learn a bit more about the nature of the issues
 - using deep learning to increase the performance
+- more sanity checks - not all the documents have been completely sanity checked and this is a major issue in the trainings data.
+- if all the libraries are updated to python 3.9, the type annotations in python can be adapted / updated to a more understandable / better readable format.
 - ... **[TODO]**